 12. Beware Of The Plugin/Module Trap

-Plugins and modules are very helpful in reducing development time and enabling instant upgrades, but they are accompanied with problems too.
+Plugins and modules are very helpful in reducing development time and enabling instant upgrades, but they are accompanied by problems too.
 Using these software can affect the speed of the website and further create troubles for search engines.
-Site speed is one of the major factor that affects the ranking on Google and other search engines, so it is advisable to use plugins or modules as few as possible.
-Although these additional software can enhance the functionality, but it can practically crawl up the website and expose the site to many risks.
+Site speed is one of the major factors that affect the ranking on Google and other search engines, so it is advisable to use plugins or modules as few as possible.
+Although this additional software can enhance the functionality, it can practically crawl up the website and expose the site to many risks.

 13. Avoid Stock Photography

-Although quite suitable, stock photography is not the sure shot solution for every image on a website.
+Although quite suitable, stock photography is not the sure-shot solution for every image on a website.
 With large background imagery and video being the hot favorites in the web trends, it is easy to spot stock photography while viewing the websites.
-Stock photography is more suited for higher funnel content such as blog articles, but for lower funnel sites like service pages, custom photography should be taken into use to create an edge as against the competitors.
+Stock photography is more suited for higher funnel content such as blog articles, but for lower-funnel sites like service pages, custom photography should be taken into use to create an edge against the competitors.

 14. The End Is The Beginning

 UX is definitely not limited.
 It keeps evolving with time.
 The more you load, the better it becomes.
 If you think that after launching the product, the work is over; then you are wrong.
-It is in fact the beginning.
+It is, in fact, the beginning.
 If you want to hack the ROI growth measures, you must follow up with tweaks and updates to engage your user with the website.
-The affect on UX may not be as per your expectations and even the response can vary.
-Launch is actually the starting point that sets the pace for a long-term ROI strategy.
-Co-ordinate with a team with whom you share same wavelength and the one that is ready to take challenges head on.
+The effect on UX may not be as per your expectations and even the response can vary.
+The launch is actually the starting point that sets the pace for a long-term ROI strategy.
+Co-ordinate with a team with whom you share the same wavelength and the one that is ready to take challenges head-on.

 Remember to give utmost importance to UX and functionality as it plays a major role in interaction with the product.
 Hope these tips keep you away from botched redesigns and give you a pleasant surprise in your website traffic reports.